ZIAN786/ecommerce-react/README.md

 > ### shop (page) -->
 >
-> It fetches item urls + item ids (unique ids that the portal uses) from list page.
+> It fetches item urls + item ids from list page to buyers.

 > ### categoriesItem (page) -->
 >